 Employees shall be paid every second week.
-Payment shall be made by direct bank deposit or by cheque the Friday of each such week, it being understood that the Employer shall hold back no more than five (5) days' pay in any pay period.
-Employees shall be requested to sign bank deposit authorizations at the time of hire.
+Payment shall be made by direct deposit the Friday of each such week, it being understood that the Employer shall hold back no more than five (5) days' pay in any period.
+Employees shall be required to be on direct payroll deposit as a condition of employment, and shall raise any extenuating circumstances with the Affiliated Local union prior to the date of payroll.